gered/Llanfair/README.md

 * By default the config file is saved under `$user_home/.llanfair/` and the default location to save/load splits is `$user_home/.llanfair/splits/` (though you can of course also choose whatever other location you like).
+* Ensure application settings are saved when a Mac user quits via Cmd+Q.
 * Saved splits are now saved with a default `.lfs` file extension.
+* Fix that prevents existing splits files from being accidentally overwritten when choosing "New" option from menu (after you already had a splits file open), and then choose "Save."
+* User setting to control amount of files shown in the "Open Recent" menu list.
+* Option to set a different default splits file directory (this is merely an additional convenience, most people probably won't use this).
 * Other minor bug fixes.

 ### Important Note About Localization